If you’re planning your trip to Thailand and trying to figure out which Thailand tourist visa you’ll need, then you’ve landed on the right page.

 Visa-exempt Stamp

-A visa-exempt stamp, or tourist visa waiver, lets eligible foreigners stay in Thailand for up to 30 days without a visa.
-To qualify for this visa, you must come from one of the 57 countries in the above chart which have the 30-day tourist visa agreement with Thailand.
+A visa-exempt stamp, or tourist visa waiver, allows eligible foreigners to stay in Thailand for 14 to 90 days without a visa.

 Visa on Arrival